-The Owner and Developer undertake to the District Council as follows:
+The Owner and Developer undertake to the County Council as follows:

 Primary Education contribution

-Not to cause permit or suffer the Occupation of the first Dwelling until the first instalment of 33.3% of the Primary Education Contribution has been paid to the District Council and it shall pay the Primary Education Contribution to the Council prior to the Occupation of the first Dwelling
+Not to cause permit or suffer the Occupation of the first Dwelling until the first instalment of one third of the Primary Education Contribution has been paid to the County Council and it shall pay the first instalment of the Primary Education Contribution to the County Council prior to the Occupation of the first Dwelling

-Not to cause permit or suffer the Occupation of any more than 19 Dwellings until the second instalment of 33% of the Primary Education Contribution has been paid to the District Council and it shall pay the Primary Education Contribution to the Council prior to the Occupation of any more than 19 Dwellings.
+Not to cause permit or suffer the Occupation of any more than 19 Dwellings until the second instalment of one third of the Primary Education Contribution has been paid to the County Council and it shall pay such second instalment of the Primary Education Contribution to the County Council prior to the Occupation of any more than 19 Dwellings.

-Not to cause permit or suffer the Occupation of any more than 49 Dwellings until the final instalment of 33.3% of the Primary Education Contribution has been paid to the District Council and it shall pay the Primary Education Contribution to the Council prior to the Occupation of any more than 49 Dwellings.
+Not to cause permit or suffer the Occupation of any more than 49 Dwellings until the final instalment of one third of the Primary Education Contribution has been paid to the County Council and it shall pay the third and final instalment of the Primary Education Contribution to the County Council prior to the Occupation of any more than 49 Dwellings.

+For the avoidance of doubt the amount of the each instalment as set out in paragraphs 2.1 -2.3 shall be adjusted in accordance with paragraph 5 of this Schedule.

 Secondary Education contribution

-Not to cause permit or suffer the Occupation of the first Dwelling until the first instalment of 33% of the Secondary Education Contribution has been paid to the District Council and it shall pay the Primary Education Contribution to the Council prior to the Occupation of the first Dwelling.
+Not to cause permit or suffer the Occupation of the first Dwelling until the first instalment of one third of the Secondary Education Contribution has been paid to the County Council and it shall pay such first instalment of the Primary Education Contribution to the County Council prior to the Occupation of the first Dwelling.

-Not to cause permit or suffer the Occupation of any more than 19 Dwellings until the second instalment of 33% of the Secondary Education Contribution has been paid to the District Council and it shall pay the Secondary Contribution to the Council prior to the Occupation of any more than 19 Dwellings.
+Not to cause permit or suffer the Occupation of any more than 19 Dwellings until the second instalment of one third of the Secondary Education Contribution has been paid to the District Council and it shall pay such second instalment of the Secondary Contribution to the County Council prior to the Occupation of any more than 19 Dwellings.

-Not to cause permit or suffer the Occupation of any more than 49 Dwellings until the final instalment of 33.3% of the Secondary Education Contribution has been paid to the District Council and it shall pay the Secondary Education Contribution to the Council prior to the Occupation of any more than 49 Dwellings.
+Not to cause permit or suffer the Occupation of any more than 49 Dwellings until the final instalment of one third of the Secondary Education Contribution has been paid to the District Council and it shall pay such third and final instalment of the Secondary Education Contribution to the County Council prior to the Occupation of any more than 49 Dwellings.

+For the avoidance of doubt the amount of the each instalment as set out in paragraphs 3.1 -3.3 shall be adjusted in accordance with paragraph 5 of this Schedule

 Special Education needs contribution